Thomas S. Murphy Associate Professor of Business Administration

-Raffaella Sadun is an Assistant Professor of Business Administration in the Strategy Unit at Harvard Business School.
+Raffaella Sadun is the Thomas S. Murphy Associate Professor of Business Administration in the Strategy Unit at Harvard Business School.
 Professor Sadun's research focuses on the economics of productivity, management and organizational change.
-Her research documents the economic and cultural determinants of managerial choices, as well as their implications for firm performance.
-Most recently, Professor Sadun has led an international research project with colleagues from the London School of Economics, Stanford University and McKinsey & Company studying the role of management for the performance of acute care hospitals and secondary schools in Europe and North America.
+Her research documents the economic and cultural determinants of managerial choices, as well as their implications for organizational performance in both the private and public sector (including healthcare and education).
+She is among the founders of the World Management Survey (www.worldmanagementsurvey.org) and the Executive Time Use Study (www.executivetimeuse.org).
 Professor Sadun's work has appeared in leading peer reviewed journals including the American Economic Review, the Quarterly Journal of Economics and the Economic Journal, and has been featured in the business press, including The New York Times, The Economist, The Wall Street Journal, and the Financial Times.
-She is a Faculty Research Fellow at the National Bureau of Economic Research and a Faculty Associate at the Centre for Economic Performance at the London School of Economics.
+She is a Faculty Research Fellow at the National Bureau of Economic Research, Faculty Associate at the Centre for Economic Performance at the London School of Economics, Research Affiliate at the Center for Economic Policy Research and Research Associate in the Ariadne Labs Program in the Department of Health Policy and Management at Harvard T.H.
+Chan School of Public Health.
 In 2012 Professor Sadun was nominated as a Junior Faculty Fellow at the Kauffman Foundation.

 Professor Sadun completed her PhD in Economics at the London School of Economics.
 Prior to her doctoral studies, Professor Sadun earned a M.Sc. in Economics from Pompeu Fabra University in Barcelona.